 Cranston is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Rhode Island.
 With a population of 81,073 people and 17 constituent neighborhoods, Cranston is the third largest community in Rhode Island.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Cranston is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Cranston isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Cranston are a mix of both white- and blue-collar jobs.
 Overall, Cranston is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Cranston who work in office and administrative support (14.91%), sales jobs (11.75%), and management occupations (8.76%).
+There are especially a lot of people living in Cranston who work in office and administrative support (15.24%), sales jobs (11.23%), and management occupations (8.72%).

-Cranston is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Cranston is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The per capita income in Cranston in 2010 was $29,878, which is lower middle income relative to Rhode Island, and upper middle income relative to the rest of the US.
-This equates to an annual income of $119,512 for a family of four.
+The per capita income in Cranston in 2010 was $29,697, which is low income relative to Rhode Island, and upper middle income relative to the rest of the US.
+This equates to an annual income of $118,788 for a family of four.
 However, Cranston contains both very wealthy and poor people as well.

 The most common language spoken in Cranston is English.
 Other important languages spoken here include Spanish and Portuguese.